utkumaden/opentk-blog/_posts/2025-12-21-enum-matching-vs-type-matching-benchmarked.markdown

 ## Conclusions
 Comparing the results, when it comes to absolute raw performance, the clear winner is still the good old fashioned enum based matching method.
-However, when you factor in `sealed` types, the type matching switch expression which has many syntactic advantages and is easier to maintain overall becomes a very competitive option.
+When you factor in `sealed` types, the type matching switch expression which has many syntactic advantages and is easier to maintain overall becomes a very competitive option.
 The biggest takeaway here is that you should avoid virtual methods in performance critical code, which I believe is well known amongst the performance concious developers in the field.
-However, it would be ill-faithed to interpret our findings as an anti-OOP stance.
+Please note that benchmarks like this should not be used to make architectural decisions unless it is absolutely necessary to improve the performance of a bottleneck.

+It is also important to highlight how little the performance of the event matching matters in the use case of OpenTK.
+In the constraint of a 16ms frame time budget (for 60fps), you can handle millions of events, meanwhile realistically you will recieve less 20 to 30 events at most under most circumstances.
+This experiement was more to satisfy my curiousity and i find the results surprisingly close between some test cases.

 I highly suggest reading the source code, as well as the assembly output of the benchmark code in SharpLab.io for further insights into this test, the results